robertabarca7819/All-set-Mechanics/replit.md

-# MechBook Pro - Professional Mechanical Services Platform
+# All-Set Mechanics - Professional Service Booking Platform

 ## Overview

-MechBook Pro is a professional mechanical services booking platform that eliminates the need for phone calls and emails.
+All-Set Mechanics is a professional mechanical services booking platform that eliminates the need for phone calls and emails.
 The platform connects customers needing mechanical services with qualified service providers through a streamlined digital workflow.
 Customers can submit service requests with detailed information, providers can accept jobs, and both parties can communicate through an integrated messaging system.
 The platform also handles secure prepayment contracts to ensure trust and commitment from both parties.

 ## User Preferences